Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 Those three actors are the main ones, but there are other secondaries like **OEM Constructors** who builds Charging Points, **NSP** (Navigation Service Provider) who provides location information of Charge Points, **Integrators** who supports new players who want to setup their own Charge Station, ...

-Moreover, some actors take several roles like a CPO who can be eMSP and develop is own CPMS.
+Moreover, some actors take several roles like a CPO who can be eMSP and develop its own CPMS.

 To help all these actors to communicate together, some standards have been set up to manage the electromobility ecosystem.

 ## A complex value chain handled by a multitude of protocols
 Every distributed system has at least one protocol that define the common language, also called standard.
 This language is used by each actor to communicate and exchange data and values.

 In electromobility there are mainly 2 protocols that we can define as the standards of the market (OCPP and OCPI).
-But there are a lot of other protocols that are actually still used.
+But there are a lot of other protocols that are still used.

 ![EVSE protocols](./evse_protocols.webp)
 (Image source: [ElaadNL EV related protocol study v1.1](https://www.elaad.nl/uploads/downloads/downloads_download/EV_related_protocol_study_v1.1.pdf)))

-**EVSE** (Electric Vehicle Supply Equipment) means equipment that delivers electrical energy from an electricity source to charge plug-in electric vehicle batteries (Charging Point, Chargin Station, Charging Dock, ...)
+**EVSE** (Electric Vehicle Supply Equipment) means equipment that delivers electrical energy from an electricity source to charge plug-in electric vehicle batteries (Charging Point, Charging Station, Charging Dock, ...)

 **DSO** (Distribution System Operator) operates the electric power distribution system which delivers electricity